How to NOT fail your AWS Certification exam

 - Dedicate regular time for training – make sure you dedicate some time to train regularly.
 Sporadic learning is your enemy as you’ll forget stuff.
 The best thing is if you can dedicate a specific study period each day and stick to it right through to the end.
 Try and schedule this in when your mind is fresh and energized.
 For me, this means early morning.

 - Use practice tests early – some people wait until that last week or two to start using practice tests.
 There are many practice test providers today (including digital cloud training) who provide questions that are very similar to the real exam.
 Get enrolled early in your training and start taking the tests.
 It doesn’t matter if you fail miserably in the beginning, the point is you’re learning the question style and gaining more knowledge.
 Make sure you follow each test up by noting down your weak areas so you can work on them.

 - Find some interesting projects – if you’re doing a course that has practical lab exercises that’s awesome but try and come up with your own projects too.
 If you’re following a script, you’ll learn less.
 If you come up with your own projects, you’ll learn way more as you have to troubleshoot errors.
-If you’re new to AWS do a hands-on labs-based course first so you know the basics, then start to come up with your own projects or variations.
+If you’re new to AWS, do a instructor-led video course (such as the AWS Cloud Practitioner) first so you know the basics, then start to come up with your own projects or variations.

 - Don’t book your exam until you’re ready – this seems obvious but many people rush to get their certification.
 Sometimes, employers put expectations on their employees for getting certified in unreasonable amounts of time.
 Wherever possible, delay your exam until you’re very confident that you can easily pass.
 For students on my AWS certification practice test courses, I always advise that they should be hitting 80-90% consistently before booking their exams.
 But try and avoid memorizing!
 This can lead to a false sense of confidence if you’re going back through practice tests over and over.